Skip to content

 • media/

-Creating a stub page involves adding a logo and creating a short page of content using a template.
+Creating a stub page involves adding a logo and creating a short page of English content using a template.
 New stubs do not require much editing effort and can often be merged into docs quickly.

-1. Upload an SVG logo optimized with SVGOMG to the public/logos/ folder named for your service
+1. Upload an SVG logo named for your service that has been optimized with SVGOMG to the public/logos/ folder of the docs repo.

-• keystatic.svg
+• Example filename: keystatic.svg

-• keystatic: { file: 'keystatic.svg', padding: '0' },
+• Example entry: keystatic: { file: 'keystatic.svg', padding: '0' },

-• src/content/docs/en/guides/cms/keystatic.mdx
+• Example new file: src/content/docs/en/guides/cms/keystatic.mdx

 ---